fstnetwork/module-api/02-Token/01-Get_Token_Info.md

     - `ethereumAddress`: Issuer's ethereum address.
   - `logo`: Token logo.
     - `ipfs`: Information of the token logo's ipfs link.
-  - `vouchers`: Vouchers of the token.
+  - `vouchers`: Vouchers of the token.

   **Parameters only for Voucher**
   - `expiry`: The voucher's expired time.
 The format is Unix Timestamp in millisecond resolution.